rmdashrfv/knowledge/databases/ORMs/active_record.md

 ```

 The last two columns (date and birthday) have been added to the Users table, and will now be accessible properties on instances of my User model!

+### 3) Re-run the migration
+Now that you've edited your migration (while it was down) the only thing left to do is put it back up.
+`bundle exec rake db:migrate`